-Designed specifically for humanities students, this course connects the dots between the hallmark skills honed through a liberal arts education, and how they can be used in the working world.
+Designed specifically for humanities students, this course connects the dots between a liberal arts education and the working world.
 It’s designed to give students a taste of 10 career fields in just 10 weeks.

-Each week we’ll have guest alumni or industry experts on hand to walk you though their field—giving a glimpse into their jobs, providing a peek into what a typical day might look like, and delivering a hands-on project pulled from an actual workday.
+Each week, guest alumni or industry experts walk through their field—giving a glimpse into their jobs, providing a peek into what a typical day might look like, and delivering a hands-on project pulled from an actual workday.
 Representing industries like marketing & advertising, government, media & journalism, social impact, business, and more, these guest speakers will help you translate your coursework into professional options.
-The last two weeks are reserved for industries chosen by students themselves… you!
+More information can be found on the course website.

 Frosh Winter Warm Up welcomes the frosh class to their career community and the resources available to them.
-Attracting hundreds of students every year, this rite of passage connects students to their Career Community Team, campus partners, alumni, upperclassmen, opportunities, and their peers through various activities.
+Attracting hundreds of students every year, this rite of passage connects students to their Career Community Team, campus partners, alumni, upper-level students, opportunities, and their peers through various activities.

-The Expert in Residence program hosted by the Frosh/Soph Career Community Team invites notable alumni from various career fields – ranging from arts to finance - to campus to discuss their work with students.
+The Behind the Scenes program hosted by the Frosh/Soph Career Community Team invites notable alumni from various career fields – ranging from arts to finance - to campus to discuss their work with students.
 Often including experiential activities simulating their work, these alumni take an active role in helping undeclared students discover their interests and learn about the world of work.
-Expert in Residence events are held throughout the academic year.
+Behind the Scenes events are held throughout the academic year.